Longitudinal Galilean and Carrollian limits of non-relativistic strings: Longitudinal limits of non-relativistic string theory

 \subsection{Carrollian longitudinal limit}

 Interestingly, there is also another natural limit of the string action~\eqref{eq:TSNCstringwithc} that one can take: sending the longitudinal speed of light $\tilde{c}$ to zero.
-In this limit we can simply keep all the fields fixed, along with the tension $\mathcal{T}$, to obtain the action
+In this limit we keep all the fields fixed and keep the following tension fixed